vkr008/resume/src/pages/index.md

 Bangalore, India | contact@vikaskumar.in | +918971576342

-Vikas Kumar, based in Bangalore, holds degrees from Visvesvaraya Technological University (VTU).
+Vikas, based in Bangalore, holds degrees from Visvesvaraya Technological University (VTU).
 Throughout his career, he has consistently showcased a strong enthusiasm for data and data-driven tools.
 He takes satisfaction in transforming raw data into valuable insights, fueling decision-making processes.
 His experience with cutting-edge tools has honed his excellence in this field.
 The rise of Big Data has further amplified his passion for this domain.
 "Present him with the data!"

 - Proficient in optimizing data-driven products with Big Data tools, adapting to new tech.
 - Tailors real-time decision architectures, aligning data-driven choices with business needs.